-Corporate One members interested in establishing Discount Window access may use Corporate One as their correspondent bank.
-Simply complete the required agreement to designate Corporate One as your correspondent bank and submit along with your packet your local Federal Reserve Bank.
-If you designate Corporate One as your correspondent bank you do not have to open an account with the Fed; however, you can still access to the discount window, providing you have sufficient collateral.
+Corporate One’s Role: Our members interested in establishing Discount Window access may use Corporate One as their correspondent bank.
+Simply complete the required agreement to designate Corporate One as your correspondent bank and submit along with your packet to your local Federal Reserve Bank.
+If you designate Corporate One as your correspondent bank, you do not have to open an account with the Fed; however, you can still access the Discount Window, providing you have sufficient collateral.
+All advances and payments will be posted to your Corporate One One Account, which simplifies access to the Discount Window.